WangJiuming/YOLOOP/README.md

-# YOLOOP: YOLO for chromatin LOOP detection
-# -- an efficient and robust approach
+# YOLOOP: YOLO for chromatin LOOP detection - an efficient and robust approach

 ## Installation

+to be completed later

 ## Use YOLOOP for chromatin loop detection
 ### download data